 Urban Development Sub-Region (UDSR) Fort McMurray

-In addition to meetings with the Regional Municipality of Wood Buffalo, consultation sessions took place from September 2012 to January 2013 in the form of public engagement sessions and direct meetings.
-Government sought input on the boundary from local First Nations and stakeholders, including industry and the general public.
+In addition to meetings with the RMWB, consultation sessions took place from September 2012 to January 2013 in the form of public engagement sessions and direct meetings.
+The Government of Alberta sought input on the UDSR boundary from local First Nations and stakeholders, including industry and the general public.

 Alberta Energy's decision to compensate and cancel UDSR crown oil sands mineral rights agreements under the Mineral Rights Compensation Regulation was made because the Minister of Energy determined that the highest priority land use within the Fort McMurray UDSR was future urban growth.